annyhe/refocus-simple-lens/tutorial.md

 Next Steps
 ===
 - implement different scores for different realtime events
+- deploy onto refocus.
+Get an instance of refocus with one button deploy: https://github.com/Salesforce/refocus
-- build a lens using multi-level data
+- build a lens using multi-level data.
+Refer to https://github.com/salesforce/refocus-lens-multitable for a sample implementation with d3